twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/content-of-protection-with-blessings%zh.rst

 **According to the translator— Bhikkhu Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
+  06-09 rev. youtube and mp3 of 14 Giving
   05-06 rev. add audio MP3 & Youtube with in additional paragraph 2023-05-05 add audio (MP3 & Youtube, including citta channel) 10-21 rev. replace 「Ven.
 Uttamo Thero （尊者 鄔達摩 長老）」 with 「Bhikkhu Uttamo（鄔達摩 比丘）」; proofread by bhante